“Storage almost full,” my iphone nagged repeatedly, yet with back-to-back dance recitals and a school band concert, I could not be bothered.

 But her daily pain, anxiety, rigidity, OCD and other symptoms caused by brain inflammation still needed improvement.

 To be comfortable around friends again, to live more moments like the ones in my camera roll, we needed more wins.

 Cannabidiol (CBD) is a major non-psychoactive component of the cannabis plant.
 When derived within certain parameters, it’s legal in every State and it’s popularity as a treatment for anxiety and pain relief has increased widely in the past several years.
 By now, it seems almost everyone with these conditions has at least considered CBD as a treatment option.

-Near the onset of Caroline’s PANS flare, we tried one popular brand of CBD oil but didn’t notice it helping.
+Near the onset of my daughter’s PANS flare, we tried one popular brand of CBD oil but didn’t notice it helping.
 Regrettably, I didn’t investigate enough to realize that different brands / strains can produce very different results.

 Only recently did I learn how to determine what she needed, how to effectively use it, and how extraction methods and terpene profiles make all the difference.